YangChen-analyst/bank-customer-churn-prediction/README.md

 Churn is a major threat to subscription-based or fintech companies.
 This project identifies high-risk customers and builds a predictive model to inform retention strategy.

+## Business Problem Statement

+Our bank has recently experienced a high churn rate among retail banking customers, posing a threat to long-term revenue and customer loyalty.
+To address this, we aim to develop a machine learning–based predictive model within the next 4 weeks that can accurately identify customers at high risk of churn, using historical behavioral and demographic data.
+The model will also highlight key drivers of attrition—such as inactivity, age, and product holdings—through explainable AI techniques like SHAP.
+In addition to identifying current high-risk customers, this model will be used to evaluate new incoming customers, enabling the bank to proactively tailor onboarding and engagement strategies.
+This solution will provide actionable insights to guide targeted retention campaigns, with the goal of reducing churn by at least 5% over the next quarter and retaining high-value customers more effectively.

 ##  Business Recommendations Summary

 Based on our findings, we suggest: